 With Shadow, the computer and battery are built into the hood and shoulder cloak, untethering the user from cables (and reality).
 Immersion extends beyond sight – it incorporates the sense of sight, hearing, and touch.
 Sensors in the arms, hands and body bring the experience to a new level of ultra-immersion.
 For the hardcore gamer, inclusion is meaningful primarily in the context of a shared gaming experience.
 Eye tracking enables Shadow to detect the user’s emotions, which can be reflected through a virtual avatar or using displays within the mask that mimic the user’s eyes.

-Simple, shareable and transparent, it allows the user to stay connected not only to the virtual reality but to her environment and the people around her.
+It allows the user to stay connected not only to the virtual reality but to her environment and the people around her.
 A front facing camera allows the user to “see” what is going on around her, while a shareable mode gives them a chance to show others the content they are experiencing.
 Light connects wirelessly to other devices, letting others share the experience on a phone or a larger screen.
 Sound is transmitted through adjustable bone conduction audio system that allows the transmission of ambient sound.
 Ease of interactions is key for this concept– from putting on the lightweight device, to switching modes – everything is designed with the social user in mind.

 No technology is inherently good or bad.
 VR has been called the “church of our imagination” by some and “virtual insanity” by others.
 Whether or not it becomes more than an addictive trap that insulates us from each other is within our control.
 And while I doubt I will ever dispel my grandma’s fear of tuning out the real world, it is my duty as a grandson, a father and a designer to try.
 To dive deeper into our process and the ideas we explored, or to find which headset is right for you, check out the VR Demystified project on 10,oooft.